arinal/Z2IO/README.md

 # Z2IO

-> To whom who has nosey curiosity about the internal machinery
+> To those who are curious about internal machinery

 An implementation of IO monad to mimic the likes of [ZIO](https://zio.dev/) and [cats-effect](https://typelevel.org/cats-effect/).
-The aims of this project is educational, the implementation is meant to be simple and easy to understand whilst also has the key features offered by a complete IO monad frameworks.
+The aim of this project is educational, the implementation is meant to be simple and easy to understand whilst also having the key features offered by complete IO monad frameworks.

 The main concepts to be discussed in this document are:
 - Scheduler